deberry-code/dad_jokes/README.md

 # Dad Joke Search Engine

-**Dad Joke Search Engine** is a colorful terminal-based app that lets you search for dad jokes by topic, fetching jokes from the [icanhazdadjoke.com](https://icanhazdadjoke.com) API.
+**Dad Joke Search Engine** is a terminal-based app that lets you search for dad jokes by topic, fetching jokes from the [icanhazdadjoke.com](https://icanhazdadjoke.com) API.
 Enjoy a random joke, and keep asking for more until you run out!

 ---